zdravkov/kendo-docs/getting-started/web/maskedtextbox/overview.md

 When a **MaskedTextBox** is initialized, it will decorate the input element with a "k-textbox" CSS class.

-> Always define a *mask* option when initializing the MaskedTextBox widget.
-The default *mask* is an empty string, which does not allow typing.
+> The default *mask* is an empty string, which allows any input.
+If you need to restrict user input, define a mask value.

 ### Configuring MaskedTextBox behaviors